Bertrand-tech/Open-KNX/Installation-of-OpenKNX-tools.md

 ## Preconditions

 OpenKNX uses PowerShell-Scripts for installation of tools, creation of knxprod files and uploading firmware packages to your hardware.
 Therefore execution of PowerShell-Scripts should be enabled on your system.
-The easiest way is to do it from Start menu -> Settings -> for Developers (there its the last entry on the page):
+The easiest way is to do it from Start menu -> Settings -> Update & Security -> for Developers (there its the last entry on the page):

 ![PowerShell](https://user-images.githubusercontent.com/14316138/224476082-d14187fd-a33b-41d4-82ce-b70789facac8.png)